 You may need to check your blood sugar levels more often and have snacks that include a variety of carbohydrates.
-Choose carbohydrate foods that produce a slower rise in blood glucose levels - these are described as having a low glycaemic index (GI).
+Choose carbohydrate foods that produce a slower rise in blood glucose levels (low glycaemic index or GI).
 You can also talk to your doctor about changing your dose of insulin or tablets.
+It may also be helpful to talk to a diabetes educator.